 - Attach a copy of your official high school and college transcripts (if applicable).
-If you have taken classes at KCC print a course history from KRIS.
+If you have taken classes at KCC print a course history (unofficial KCC transcript).

-- Attach a résumé of employment history, school, community, and service activities.
+- Attach a résumé of employment history, education, school and community service activities, and volunteer experiences.

-- Enclose three signed letters of recommendation from teachers/instructors, counselors/academic advisors, employers, and/or community members.
+- Enclose two signed current letters of recommendation from teachers, counselors, employers, and/or community members.

 Faxed applications will not be considered.
-Applications received or postmarked after this published deadline will not be considered.
+Applications received or postmarked after this published deadline may not be considered.

-Please return completed application and all documents to:
+Please return completed application and all documents by mail, email or in person to:

 450 North Ave.